 Always return your boat and oars to the same rack and marked rack space you removed them from.
 Be sure to tie the boat down.
 Boats can fly of racks if not tied down.

 All rowers are responsible for crew safety.
 Only experienced, approved members may bow a team boat.
 Members may apply for bow certification.

 Accidents and Damage to Boats.
 Follow these rules

 Complete an incident report located in the back of the log book.

-Launch use.
-Only members designated by the board may operate FRC coaching launches and only for official activities.
+Only designated Members assigned by the Board may operate Frisco Rowing Centers Launch and only for official activities.

-Communication: All communication with the Marina, governmental departments, and law enforcement agencies will be conducted by the FRC President or board members.
-Members that see any issues impacting FRC operations should contact the President or board members.
+Communication with the Marina, governmental departments, and law enforcement agencies will be conducted by the FRC President or a Board member.
+Members that see any issues impacting FRC operations should contact our President or a Board member.